bradgough/labs/HYCU/hycu_lab.rst

 2. Click on “Virtual Machines“ on the left-hand pane.

-3. HYCU synchronizes machines on regular intervals, but you can also trigger synchronization manually by clicking the 	    	    Synchronize button in the top left corner.
+3. HYCU synchronizes machines at regular intervals, but you can also trigger synchronization manually by clicking the 	    	    Synchronize button in the top left corner.

 4. Two types of backups are available.

 - VM backup
 - Application Aware backup

-5. This time, we will focus on a full VM backup.
-Highlight the VM machine you want to backup - As shown in the below picture, click on “Polices” on the top right, and select one of the polices.
+5. For this exercise, we will focus on a full VM backup.
+Highlight the VM machine you want to backup - As shown in the below picture, click on “Policies” in the top right, and select one of the policies.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image21.png
 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image22.png